Nam1001/siterecon/README.md

 4. When is user will write a comment in the comment box the number of comments will get increased.
 5. A scroller is also present in the modal for details information.

+To run the project
+1.npm i to install all the dependency
+2.npm run start